What is a Budget and Budgeting Process?

 The budget will then go to the top management for approval.
 They will check if it is proper.
 Makers will make any changes as per need.
 In case everything is fine with the budget, they will give the go-ahead for implementation.

 The implementation of the budget is not the last step in the budgetary process.
 The setting of proper budgetary controls comes next.
 This is necessary for the comparison of the actual performance with the provisions and estimates of the budget.
 Continuous reporting of variances has to be done.
 The management can take corrective actions accordingly.

-A budget helps to channelize resources across various departments as per the top management’s priorities and goals.
+A budget helps channel resources across various departments as per the top management’s priorities and goals.
 They are in the best position to decide which department should get the maximum chunk of the budget allocation to grow.
 For example, there are times when the top management will feel that the products of the company have become obsolete and hence, are losing out to the competition.
 Hence, they may prefer to allocate a bigger portion of the budget to the research and development department to develop new and better products.
-This will help the company get back on track and again be ahead of the competition.
+This will help the company get back on track and be ahead of the competition again.

 A budget helps to control wasteful expenditure in an organization.
-Because resources are scarce with any company.
-Hence, their allocation in the best possible manner is necessary for maximum returns.
+Because resources are scarce in any company, hence, their allocation in the best possible manner is necessary for maximum returns.
 The budget guides the best possible utilization and allocation of resources.
 Moreover, it helps to maintain harmony between various departments of the business.
 Each department has a pre-determined share of the budget allocated to it.
 And it helps to take care of any daily arguments between them because of resource allocation.

 Also, read Budgeting Cycle for more.